Read your latest personalised notifications

 Provision of personal data is a statutory requirement to list the authors who have contributed to the research submitted.
 Authors not listed in the submission will not be acknowledged in the abstract if accepted for publication and presentation at the Congress and promotion of the abstract.

-The recipients of the data are ESC Staff who process the submissions and the ESC Committees and volunteers involved in the abstract – based programme.
+The recipients of the data are ESC Staff who process the submissions and the ESC Committees and volunteers involved in the abstract programme.

-Data collected will be kept for 20 years
+Data collected will be kept for 20 years.

-Transfer of personal data to contractors as well as other ESC related scientific organisations may occur for production, promotion and dissemination of the Congress Content.
+Transfer of personal data to ESC Staff, contractors as well as other ESC related scientific organisations occurs for production, promotion and dissemination of the Congress Content.